Differentially Private Oblivious RAM: details

 \subsection{Invariants of the scheme}

-\textbf{Main Invariant (same as Path ORAM) :} The main invariant in Root ORAM is that each \textit{real} data block ${\tt a}$ is mapped to a leaf $x := {\tt position[a]} , x \in \{ 0,1,2,. . .
-2^L-1\}$ and at any point in the execution of the ORAM, the real block will be somewhere in a bucket $\in P(x)$ or in the local Stash.\footnote{It is important to note that the invariant does not say that the position each data block is uniform over the set of leaves, as shall be clarified by the second invariant.}
+\textbf{Main Invariant: }The main invariant in \ourprotocol{} is that each \textit{real} data block ${\tt a}$ is mapped to a leaf $x := {\tt position[a]} , x \in \{ 0,1,2,. . . , 2^L-1\}$ and at any point in the execution of the ORAM, the real block will be somewhere in a bucket $\in P(x)$ or in the local Stash.
+This path is from the root of a sub-tree to the leaf $x$ and consists of $L-k+1$ buckets.
+It is also important to note that the invariant does not say that the mapping of each data block is uniform over the set of leaves, as shall be clarified by the second invariant.

-\textbf{Secondary Invariant : }We maintain the secondary invariant that after each access to an element, its new mapping is governed by a constant but \textit{non-uniform distribution} $D$.
-There is tremendous flexibility in choosing this distribution; for our purposes, we consider the distribution $D$ given by the following equation and shown graphically in Fig.~\ref{fig:distributionD}.
+\textbf{Secondary Invariant: }We maintain the secondary invariant that after each access to a data block, its mapping changes according to a leaf dependent non-uniform distribution $D$ (i.e., its new mapping is randomly sampled from this distribution $D$).
+There is tremendous flexibility in choosing this distribution; for our purposes, we consider a distribution in which a data block is more likely to be remapped to another leaf in the same sub-tree than to another sub-tree leaf.
+This distribution $D$ is formally given by Eq.~\ref{eqn:distributionD} and shown graphically in Fig.~\ref{fig:distributionD}.

-Where $P_{z,x}$ is the probability that an element accessed from leaf $x$ is mapped to a leaf $z$, $\delta_{ij}$ is the Kronecker\footnote{Kronecker delta is defined as } delta, $p_{1} = (1-p)$ and $p_{2} = p/(N-1)$ where $p$ is the model parameter as defined in Table.~\ref{table:notationrootoram}.
+Where $P_{z,x}$ is the probability that the new mapping is leaf $z$ given the previous mapping was leaf $x$, $r_x$ denotes the root of the sub-tree of leaf $x$, $\delta_{ij}$ is the Kronecker delta defined as and $p_{{ \mbox{max}}}$ and $p_{{ \mbox{min}}}$ are functions of the model parameter $p$ and are given by:

+The reason behind using a non-uniform distribution is that it gives performance benefits such as lower stash usage, captured theoretically in Theorem~\ref{thm:DPhelps}.
+This particular choice of $D$ happens to be ideal for \ourprotocol{} as can be seen by the analysis from Section~\ref{sec:analysis}.
+Theorem~\ref{thm:epsilon} gives the relation between the model parameter $p$ and the desired level of privacy (given by $\epsilon$).
+In practice, the acceptable privacy budget $\epsilon$ would decide the parameter $p$ used in the model.
+We refer the reader to Section~\ref{subsec:choose} for details of choosing the parameters.